Simulation framework

 setDomain(nx, ny, xmin=0.0, xmax=1.0, ymin=0.0, bc_type='periodic')

-Set the physical and numerical size of the domain
+Set the physical and numerical domain

-This function creates the memory structure for the simulation as well as pre-computed slices that index the arrays.
+This function creates the memory structure for the simulation as well as pre-computed slices that index the variable arrays.

 Parameters: